Rethinking Noisy Label Learning in Real-world Annotation Scenarios from the Noise-type Perspective: Introduction

-Meanwhile, previous works~\cite{DBLP:journals/corr/abs-2007-08199, DBLP:conf/iclr/WeiZ0L0022} have indicated that noise generated during annotation in real-world scenarios can be divided into two types (as shown in the Fig.~\ref{fig:noise_type}): 1) \textbf{Factual noise}: the annotator mistakenly labels the sample due to carelessness or lack of knowledge during the annotation process; 2) \textbf{Ambiguity noise}: the annotator labels the sample incorrectly due to its ambiguity, such as multiple labels.
+Meanwhile, previous works~\cite{DBLP:journals/corr/abs-2007-08199, DBLP:conf/iclr/WeiZ0L0022} have indicated that noise generated during annotation in real-world scenarios can be divided into two types: 1) \textbf{Factual noise}: the annotator mistakenly labels the sample due to carelessness or lack of knowledge during the annotation process; 2) \textbf{ambiguous noise}: the annotator labels the sample incorrectly due to its ambiguity, such as multiple labels.
+The examples of the two noise types are shown in Figure~\ref{fig:noise_type}.
 However, previous sample selection-based methods~\cite{DBLP:conf/nips/BaiYHYLMNL21, DBLP:conf/iclr/LiSH20} neglect the noise types and simply remove the labels of all noisy samples.
 It inspires us to rethink noise label learning in real-world annotation scenarios: \textit{How to distinguish the noise types and utilize their semantics?}